• Skip to primary navigation

 How do I make these vegan?

-Follow these three steps: Use a flax egg in place of the real egg in the burger patties; swap in vegan mayonnaise in the sauce; choose a vegan bun (most are, but the brioche buns we use and love here are not!).
+Follow these steps: Use a flax egg in place of the real egg in the burger patties; swap in vegan mayonnaise in the sauce; leave off the cheese; choose a vegan bun (most are, but the brioche buns we use and love here are not).

 Are they gluten-free?